Dear “Go International Plus” Grantees,

 More information about German language courses you can find here: http://www.uni-goettingen.de/en/7710.html

-The course catalogue for winter term 2017/18 can be found here:
+The course catalogue for summer term 2018 can be found here:

 The sole responsibility for the information contained in this website lies with the author.
 The Education, Audiovisual and Culture Executive Agency and the European Commission are not responsible for any use that can be made of the information.